gradbench/gradbench/evals/ba/README.md

 $$w_{error} \in \mathbb{R}^{P}$$

-3. Jacobian ($J$): How the reprojetion errir will change given adjustements to the above inputs.
+3. Jacobian ($J$): How the reprojection error will change given adjustments to the above inputs.

 $$BASparseMat \in \mathbb{R}^{(2P + P) \times (11N +3M + P)}$$